 Nothing complicated except patience to finish my top!

-In the end, I am very proud of myself and my idea even if it came afterwards 😊.
-I am also super happy with the inner finishes of my top which I am very proud to wear!
+In the end, I’m very proud of myself and my idea even if it came later 😊.
+I’m also super happy with the inner finishes of my top, which I’m very proud to wear!

 And you, do you like to embroider your creations?
-Or do you have other embellishment techniques for your creations?
+Or do you have other techniques to embellish your creations?

-You want to but you don't dare to start?
-Why not come to the embroidery and/or sewing courses with us?
+You want to try but don’t dare to start?
+Why not join our embroidery and/or sewing courses?